updated February 2023

-To help marketers more effectively manage their advertising budget, we created this advertising KPI benchmarks report using data collected from serving thousands of brands across industries.
-In this report, we will cover 3 common advertising KPIs (CPM, CPC and CTR) and 2 types of campaigns - retargeting and brand awareness.
+To help marketers more effectively manage their advertising budget allocation, we created this advertising KPI benchmarks report aggregating data collected from serving tens of thousands of brands across industries.
+In this report, we provide the benchmark references of 3 common advertising KPIs (CPM, CPC and CTR) of 4 types of advertising campaigns - Retargeting, Demographics and Interest Targeting, Contextual Targeting and Lookalike Targeting.

 A Primer of Advertising KPIs